 See Related: Best Paris Night Tours: See the City of Lights

-4. Saint Germain des Prés (Best area for safety and best for families)
+4. Saint Germain des Prés (Best area for Safety and Best for Families)

-For a truly unique dining experience, you won’t want to miss out on visiting one of the many local bistros in Saint Germain.
-Whether you’re craving traditional French cuisine or just want to try something new, this neighborhood is home to some of Paris’ best restaurants and cafes.
+Featuring a mix of high-end restaurants and charming cafes, as well as plenty of shopping opportunities, Saint Germain is the perfect place to explore on foot and the plate.
+For a once-in-a-lifetime dining experience, you definitely won’t want to miss out on visiting one of the many excellent local bistros and cafes in Saint Germain.
+Whether you’re craving traditional French cuisine or want to try something new, you can find it right here.

-- Les Deux Magots: One of the oldest and most iconic cafes in Saint Germain des Prés, Les Deux Magots is where you can enjoy a delicious cup of coffee or an elegant glass of wine while people-watching on one of the cafe’s outdoor terraces.
+In fact, cafe culture may have been born in Saint Germain.
+Les Deux Magots, one of the oldest cafes in Saint Germain, is the perfect place to enjoy a delicious cup of strong coffee or a glass of French wine while people-watching on one of the cafe’s outdoor terraces.

 Best Mid-Range Hotel in Saint Germain: Au Manoir Saint Germain